 Local authorities are responsible for producing Scotland’s first Local Flood Risk Management Plans and work in partnership with SEPA, Scottish Water and other responsible authorities to develop these.
 Local authorities also consult with local organisations through flood risk management local advisory groups to raise awareness, capture local knowledge and share information about flooding.

-It is the responsibility of your local authority to implement and maintain flood protection measures, clear and repair watercourses to reduce flood risk and gully maintenance for local roads which describes gutter areas and drain covers.
+It is the responsibility of your local authority to implement and maintain flood protection actions, as outlined in the Local Flood Risk Management Plans.
+Local authorities also inspect, clear and repair watercourses (as part of an ongoing schedule) to reduce flood risk and routinely maintain road gullies on roads adopted by the local authority.

 You can help your local authority to manage flooding by letting them know if debris is blocking watercourses or flood defences are tampered with.